MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 ---
-title: "A few hidden but useful VBA stand-alone functions"
+title: "A few useful VBA stand-alone functions"
 ---
 * Will be replaced with the ToC, excluding the "Contents" header {:toc}